tomwhartung/jmws_accoutrements/doc/ubuntu/specific_hosts/2016-jane/6-https.md

 -rw-r--r-- 1 root root 1704 May  8 19:48 ssl/private/apache-selfsigned.key
 ```

-NOTE: due to permissions, we can see the private only when logged in as root
+**NOTE: due to permissions, we can see the private only when logged in as root
-(we are unable to see it using sudo!).
+(we are unable to see it using sudo!).**

 #### Step 1.3: Configuration

+Now we need to tell apache to use the certificate files we generated.

 ##### Step 1.3.1: Comparing the references

-Let's compare the references:
+First, let's do our due diligence and compare the references:

 ###### (1) digitalocean.com:

+Mentions changing the parameters mentioned below under "Essential Config"
+and adding a `ServerName` .

-Contains a lot of configuration that the others do not have,
+Also contains a lot of configuration that the others do not have,
 that should help make it more secure.

 Includes links to where they got the additional configuration, in case